Knowing how to handle a dental emergency can mean the difference between saving or losing a tooth.

 If bleeding continues, place a thick gauze over the extraction site.
 Apply pressure to the area until the bleeding ceases.
 Make sure that you get the gauze in exactly the right place and make sure that you use lots of pressure.
 Biting tightly into the gauze will give a good amount of pressure.

-Mouth Sores: Apthous ulcers are those very small and painful sores which occur in the mouth.
-They are commonly caused by stress, trauma or a reaction to foods.
+Mouth Sores: Aphthous ulcers are those very small and painful sores which occur in the mouth.
+They are commonly caused by stress, trauma, or a reaction to foods.
 If you have a sore on the inside of your mouth, apply Orajel for temporary relief.

-Hole in a Tooth: If you have a hole in your tooth, most drugstores carry temporary dental fillers, that can be used to fill the hole.
+Hole in a Tooth: If you have a hole in your tooth, most drugstores carry temporary dental fillers that can be used to fill the hole.
 Please be advised that sometimes filling in a hole in a tooth, where there is active decay, can cause pressure to build in the tooth, resulting in more discomfort.

 Maintain a soft diet to avoid further breakage of the tooth.
 Ideally, getting in to see your dentist as soon as possible is the best solution for a hole in a tooth.

 If you are experiencing any discomfort or pain, call our office to receive help as soon as we can make a time for you.
 We are happy to relieve your pain and restore your oral health!